bisug/TG-WordGame/README.md

 ### Security Practices

-- Keep `BOT_TOKEN`, database URLs, Redis credentials, and API keys out of Git.
+- Keep `BOT_TOKEN`, database URLs, Valkey/Redis credentials, and API keys out of Git.
 - Keep `ADMIN_USERS` limited to trusted Telegram user IDs.
-- Use a private Redis instance; do not expose Redis directly to the public internet.
+- Use a private Valkey/Redis instance; do not expose it directly to the public internet.
 - Use `DATABASE_SSL=true` for managed databases that require TLS.
 - Keep `DATABASE_SSL_REJECT_UNAUTHORIZED=false` only when your provider does not